pavlokobyliatskyi/demo-chat/README.md

 # Demo Chat

-This is an example of a chat application that uses microservices architecture.
+This is an example of an api for a chat application using microservice architecture.
 You may see some not quite right decisions and incomplete work here, but it doesn't matter.
 Happy path.

 [Logs](apps%2Flogs%2FREADME.md), [Otps](apps%2Fotps%2FREADME.md), [Files](apps%2Ffiles%2FREADME.md),
 [Emails](apps%2Femails%2FREADME.md), [Users](apps%2Fusers%2FREADME.md), [Auth](apps%2Fauth%2FREADME.md),